guibedin/poll/README.md

 # Next steps
 - **Tests** - Write tests for this project.
+- **Front End** - A front end using this application.
-- **Repositories** - Make a MongoDB and a File repository implementation
+- **Repositories** - Make a MongoDB and a File repository implementation.

 # Create your poll

-# How it works - **The description bellow is a bit outdated, will work on it in the next commits.**
+# How it works
 This is Poll creation system split up in two parts.
 One is the server, which receives all requests through HTTP.

 When the `server` receives a request to vote, it sends a message to a RabbitMQ queue and returns `HTTP 202 - ACCEPTED` to the client.

-The `worker` is responsible for receiving that message, reading it from RabbitMQ, and then updating the Database counting the vote.
+The `consumer` is responsible for reading messages from RabbitM, and then updating the Database counting the vote.

 ## Routes
 ###  **Get All Polls** - `GET /api/polls`